 We’ve provided a list of major reasons how daylight can affect our health:

 But why does natural light keep us healthy?
 Aside from helping us to get healthy doses of Vitamin D, natural light syncs on our Circadian rhythm, our built-in body clock.
 Designing workplaces, for instance, require natural light and ventilation to seep through the workspaces.
 Without the glare and unwanted heat, a properly designed work area with the consideration of natural lighting creates a lively and inspiring space for employees.

 Natural light is one design consideration when preventing the negative effects of Sick Building Syndrome.
 SBS is where workers experience headaches and respiratory problems, which are contributed by poor ventilation and working conditions.
-Though SBS mainly focuses on natural ventilation, studies GFPw that natural lighting can help in preventing Sick Building Syndrome in buildings.
+Though SBS mainly focuses on natural ventilation, studies show that natural lighting can help in preventing Sick Building Syndrome in buildings.

 - Natural Anti-bacterial Properties.

-There is a reason why kitchens are best oriented on the east and west directions.
-For most places, the east area is the perfect spot for your breakfast nook as well as the kitchen area because you get the healthy sunlight while keeping it cool during the afternoon sun.
+There is a reason why kitchens are best oriented in the east and west directions.
+For most places, the east area is the perfect spot for your breakfast nook as well as the kitchen area because you get healthy sunlight while keeping it cool during the afternoon sun.
 Kitchens can also be placed along the west side, where it is the hottest spot during the afternoon, provided that you have a longer roof overhang to prevent glare and heat build-up.

 When kitchens are oriented on the hottest areas, it prevents mold and mildew build-up.
 Bathrooms and other damp spaces GFPuld also have ample daylighting as it serves as it kills bacteria and fungi naturally.